 The certificate for domain example.com was not renewed but re-installed as new domains and/or aliases are included/excluded.

-Since Let´s Encrypt check certificates by their included CA´s this will cause the new certificate to not overwrite the old notification alert.
+Since Let´s Encrypt checks certificates by their included CA´s this will cause the new certificate to not overwrite the old notification alert.

-- Navigate to Domains > example.com > SSL/TLS certificates and check if there are any Let's Encrypt certificates which are not in use anymore.
+- Navigate to Domains > example.com > SSL/TLS certificates and check if there are any Let's Encrypt certificates that are not in use anymore.

-To unsubscribe from notifications click on 'unsubscribe' link which contains in every email.
+To unsubscribe from notifications click on the 'unsubscribe' link which is contained in every email.
 If there is no such link, contact Let's Encrypt Community Support